 This post contains affiliate links from which I may make a commission.
 All opinions are my own.
 If you’d like more information you can contact me via the Contact page, a link to which is at the bottom of this page in the footer.

 This is a semi-circular route starting in the village of Cairneyhill.
-It takes advantage of the nearby West Fife Cycle Way and network of connecting farm tracks and rights of way to reach the impressive Dean Plantation.
+It takes advantage of the nearby West Fife Cycle Way and network of connecting farm tracks and rights of way to reach the impressive Dean Woods.
 Once there you will experience Pitfirrane Dean – a deep gorge, before returning to the village via woodland footpaths and the quiet Pitdinnie Road.

 For a similar but shorter route try Walk 114 – Dean Plantation from Cairneyhill which is 4.3 miles.

 Dog-friendly walk (one small stile – avoidable)

 Parking area at the Scout Hall, Cairneyhill ( KY12 8RN)